 5 – Pads: TOTM

-I’m so happy to see now that there is so much more available now and that they also all exist for different reasons and different situations, so I’d totally recommend picking up a few different bits so that you can always make the right decision for you when each day comes!
+I’m so happy to see so much more available now and they all exist for different reasons and different situations, so I’d totally recommend picking up a few different bits so that you can always make the right decision for you when each day comes!
 Lot’s of women prefer to use tampons or cups as they are more discreet (especially if you live in leggings like I do!) but I’ve also heard from a lot of you that when you’re at the worst part of your period, usually in the first two days, that there’s no way you’re going to be putting anything up in there as it’s just too sensitive and painful so treat yourself to a few different options and make your period a happier time for you, your vagina and the planet.
-I’m just so happy to know I will never again give my money to companies that don’t care about my vagina and my health.
+I’m just so happy to know I will never again have to give my money to companies that don’t care about my vagina and my health.